 According to the Homeowner Protection Act and regulations, new homes built in B.C. by licensed residential builders must be covered by mandatory, third-party home warranty insurance.

-It’s the strongest construction defect insurance in Canada.
+It’s one of the strongest construction defect insurance coverages in Canada.

 At a minimum, home warranty insurance coverage includes:

 - 2 years on labour and materials (some limits apply)